 The responsibilities of the Valuation Joint Board and the Assessor are laid out in statute.
 These responsibilities, together with the corporate governance framework, are contained within the Code of Corporate Governance.
 The Code is further supported by the Standing Orders, Scheme of Delegation, Financial Regulations and Contract Standing Orders.
-During the period 2015-16 Professional support is provided by Clackmannanshire Council and Falkirk Council on financial and clerk matters, respectively.
+During the year 2016 professional support is provided by Clackmannanshire Council and Falkirk Council on financial and clerk matters, respectively.